Lakhankumawat/LearnCPP/R-Recursion/Types of Recursion/README.md

 ## Algorithm
-we pass n=5 in the function fun, each time call for function with value n-1 without printing it at first.
-As a result, fun(1) will be the first to execute completely and 1 is printed first.
-The function calls terminate when n=0, this is the Base Case of our Recursive function.
-We can see the call is not the last step in the function.
+- we pass n=5 in the function fun
+-  each time call for function with value n-1 without printing it at first.
+-  As a result, fun(1) will be the first to execute completely and 1 is printed first.
+-  The function calls terminate when n=0,
+-  _this is the Base Case of our Recursive function_
+- We can see the call is not the last step in the function.
 The program above demonstrates Given a Number N Print 1 to N without Loop.
  ![image](https://user-images.githubusercontent.com/100334178/166975640-926924ba-2756-4666-add3-683bf93c56b2.png)